 The Egyptians believed that the ring finger on the left hand had a blood vein that was directly connected to the heart.
 And in many countries today, people still wear the wedding band on the left ring finger.

-Another suggestion as to why most people still wear the wedding band on the left hand is that most people are right handed.
+Another theory as to why people still wear the wedding band on the left hand is that most people are right handed.
 Thus the left hand doesn't get used as much, protecting the ring and the hand from being injured while wearing the ring.